huzaifa-frontend/techstorex-javascript/README.md

 ## ✨ Credits

 - Designed & Developed by **Muhammad Huzaifa Karim**
-- Image assets used from [Unsplash](https://unsplash.com/)
+- Product images sourced from [Unsplash](https://unsplash.com/)

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) – feel free to use and modify with attribution.

 ## ✍️ Author

 **Muhammad Huzaifa Karim**
 [GitHub Profile](https://github.com/huzaifakarim1)

 ## 🔄 Deployment

-This project is deployed via **GitHub Pages**.
-Any changes to the `main` branch are automatically reflected at the live site link.
+This project is deployed using **GitHub Pages**.
+Any commit to the `main` branch automatically reflects on the live site.

 ## 📬 Contact

-For feedback, suggestions, or collaboration, feel free to connect via GitHub.
+For ideas, feedback, or collaboration, feel free to reach out via [GitHub](https://github.com/huzaifakarim1).

 ---

-© 2025 Muhammad Huzaifa Karim
+© 2025 Muhammad Huzaifa Karim.
+All rights reserved.